Range safety: Thrust termination

+In some cases involving liquid-fueled rockets, shutting down the engines is sufficient to ensure flight safety.
+In those cases, full destruction of the vehicle is not necessary as it will be destroyed during reentry or on impact in an empty spot in the ocean.
+The FTS instead commands either the valves of the propellant and oxidizer lines to close, or explosives (such as pyrovalves) to sever the fuel lines, rendering the vehicle unable to use its engines and ensuring it stays on a safe trajectory.
+The vehicle then may be destroyed by its tanks colliding and cracking.
+This method was first proposed for the Titan III-M launch vehicle, which would have been used in the Manned Orbiting Laboratory program.

-Autonomous flight termination systems
+Autonomous flight safety

+An autonomous flight termination system (AFTS), or autonomous flight safety system (AFSS), is a system in which flight termination can be commanded on a rocket without the involvement of ground personnel.
+Instead, AFTS destructors have their own computers that are programmed to detect mission rule violations independently of the launch vehicle and implement measures to bring the mission to a safe end.
+Since at least 1998, these systems have been developed to bring down launch costs and enable faster, safer and more responsive launch operations.
+Previously, inadvertent separation destruct systems had already been deployed to destroy parts of rockets, usually side boosters, autonomously when they were unintentionally removed or loosened from the remainder of the vehicle.

+NASA started developing AFSS in 2000, in partnership with the US Department of Defense, with its development being included in the Commercial Orbital Transportation System program.

-Both ATK and SpaceX have been developing autonomous flight termination systems (AFTS).
+Both ATK and SpaceX have developed AFSS.
 Both systems use a GPS-aided, computer controlled system to terminate an off-nominal flight, supplementing or replacing the more traditional human-in-the-loop monitoring system.

-ATK's Autonomous Flight Safety System made its debut on November 19, 2013 at NASA's Wallops Flight Facility.
+ATK's Autonomous Flight Safety System made its debut on November 19, 2013, at NASA's Wallops Flight Facility.
 The system was jointly developed by ATK facilities in Ronkonkoma, New York; Plymouth, Minnesota; and Promontory Point, Utah.

-The system developed by SpaceX was included in the prototype development vehicle SpaceX used in 2013/14 to test its reusable rocket technology development program.
+The system developed by SpaceX was demonstrated in F9R Dev1, a Falcon 9 booster used in 2013/14 to test its reusable rocket technology development program.
+In August 2014, after an errant sensor reading caused the booster to veer off course, the AFTS triggered and the vehicle disintegrated.

-In the event, the first autonomous termination occurred in August 2014 on the F9R Dev1 prototype booster when the test vehicle had a flight anomaly in a test flight and the vehicle control system issued a command to terminate, and the vehicle self-destructed in the air over the designated test area near McGregor, Texas.

-The SpaceX autonomous flight safety system had been used on many SpaceX launches and were well tested by 2017.
+The SpaceX autonomous flight termination system has since been used on many SpaceX launches and was well tested by 2017.
 Both the Eastern Range and Western Range facilities of the United States are now using the system, which has replaced the older "ground-based mission flight control personnel and equipment with on-board positioning, navigation and timing sources and decision logic."
 Moreover, the systems have allowed the US Air Force to drastically reduce their staffing and increase the number of launches that they can support in a year.
-48 launches annually can now be supported, and the cost of range services for a single launch has been reduced by 50 percent.
+That year, 48 launches could be supported annually, and the cost of range services for a single launch has been reduced by 50 percent.